Python-SIP/sip/sphinx/annotations.rst

     This boolean annotation is used to specify that the constructor or function is deprecated.
 A deprecation warning is issued whenever the constructor or function is called.

+.. function-annotation:: DisallowNone

+    .. versionadded:: 4.16.4

+    This boolean annotation is used to specify that the value returned by the function (which should be a pointer to either a C++ class or a mapped type) must not be ``None``.

 .. function-annotation:: DocType